damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 Getting organizations to purchase a subscripton after their trial expires or at renewal time sometimes took a substantial effort from us.
 We don't want to raise prices for customers that renew without prompting because we need to invest more time in unresponsive customers.
-Therefor we decided to introduce license keys that prompt customers automatically.
+Therefore we decided to introduce license keys that prompt customers automatically.
 We regret the inconvenience that license keys introduce but we think it is the best solution to keep prices low.

 ## True-up model for subscriptions